 Why turkey breast and not a whole turkey?

-This year’s turkey recipe was chosen to use up some of the Dijon mustard that’s crowing my refrigerator door.
+This year’s turkey brining recipe was chosen to use up some of the Dijon mustard that’s crowding my refrigerator door.
 It’s based on a Betty Crocker recipe that I found in Recipe.com magazine.
 With a few tweaks, I’ve changed the turkey recipe to work with my food sensitivities – agave nectar instead of honey, for example.
 I’ll also be smoking instead of grilling my turkey for optimum yummy goodness.

 I decided to make a turkey breast this year instead of a whole turkey on the off chance that it would just be me and the kids at the Thanksgiving table.
 It wasn’t until a week ago that I learned my husband is flying in from his new job in Massachusetts!
 Also, my mother in law is coming up from Colorado Springs instead of going to see her other son in California.
 It’s a small group, but perfect for the amount of cooking I want to do.